Mahdi-Alizadeh96/rust-activities/README.md

 ### Activity 6 - Looping using the while statement

 - Counts down from 5 to 1, displays the countdown in the terminal, then prints "done!" when complete.

+### Activity 7 - Working with an enum

+- Prints the name of a color to the terminal